gusostow/DanceAggregator/README.md

 # DanceAggregator
 NYC dance class schedules all in one place!
-DanceAggregator scrapes the top studios in NYC and adds the classes to a google calendars.
+DanceAggregator scrapes the top studios in NYC and adds the events to google calendars.

 ## Calendars